fMBN-E: Efficient Unsupervised Network Structure Ensemble and Selection for Clustering: Related work

 To summarize, when the number of classes is given, we evaluate the quality of the base models by \textit{optimization-like criteria} \cite{vendramin2010relative}, for MBN-SO.
 When the number of classes is not given, we propose to evaluate the quality of the base models by so-called \textit{distribution divergence criteria} for MBN-SD, which measure the learned representations of data directly without predicted labels.
-To our knowledge, this is the first time that the distribution divergence criteria are applied to the unsupervised ensemble selection problem.

-\subsubsection{Unsupervised domain adaptation}
+\subsection{Unsupervised domain adaptation}

 Domain adaptation is the ability of applying an algorithm trained in one or more ``source domains'' to a different but related ``target domain''.
 Unsupervised domain adaptation is a subtask of domain adaptation where the target domain does not have labels.
 The algorithms can be categorized into three branches \cite{kouw2019review}, which are sample-based, feature-based, and inference-based approaches.
 No matter how the approaches vary, the distribution divergence measurement between the source domains and the target domain always lies in the core of unsupervised domain adaptation.
-The most popular measurement is MMD \cite{borgwardt2006integrating}.
-Other measurements include Kullback-Leibler divergence \cite{sugiyama2007covariate}, total variation distance, second-order (covariance) statistics \cite{sun2016return}, and Hellinger distance \cite{baktashmotlagh2016distribution}.
-Some very recent work incorporates supervised information into the measurement of the distribution divergence, e.g. \cite{li2020maximum}.
+The most popular measurement is maximum mean discrepancy (MMD) \cite{borgwardt2006integrating}.
+Other measurements include Kullback-Leibler divergence, total variation distance, second-order (covariance) statistics, and Hellinger distance.
 Although the distribution divergence measurement has been extensively studied in unsupervised domain adaptation, it seems far from explored in unsupervised ensemble selection.

 In this paper, we name this kind of measurements as distribution divergence criteria, and apply them to MBN-SD.
-Because MMD performs generally well among the measurements and is applicable to all data types, from high-dimensional vectors to strings and graphs, we focus on discussing MMD.
+Because MMD performs generally well among the measurements and is applicable to all data types, from high-dimensional vectors to strings and graphs, we focus on using MMD.